-Description of Purpose - The Kennebec Land Trust (the Organization or KLT), a Maine non-profit corporation, works cooperatively with landowners and communities to conserve the forests, shorelands, fields, and wildlife that define central Maine.
-The Organization protects land permanently, offers opportunities for people to learn about and enjoy the natural world, and works with partners to support sustainable forestry and farming.
+Description of Purpose - The Kennebec Land Trust (the Organization or KLT), a Maine non-profit corporation, works cooperatively with landowners and communities to conserve the forests, lakes, streams, wetlands, fields, and wildlife that help define central Maine.
+The Organization protects and stewards land permanently, offers access to conserved properties, provides opportunities for people to learn about and enjoy the natural world, and works with partners to support sustainable forestry and farming.

 Basis of Accounting - The Organization's financial statements have been prepared on the modified cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
 Under that basis, certain revenues and the related assets are recognized when received rather than when earned and certain expenses are recognized when paid rather than when the obligation is incurred.
-Major modifications to the cash basis of accounting include recording depreciation on equipment and buildings, recognizing in-kind contributions, and valuing of non-cash contributions.
+Major modifications to the cash basis of accounting of non-cash contributions.
 These statements do not intend to show the financial position and results of operations or changes in net assets in accordance with accounting principles generally accepted in the United States of America.